ctlee/BioChemCoRe-2018/docs/pages/rmsd-rmsf.md

 		#return [pIC50, mRMSF]
 	```

 You should be able to populate this function with everything you need to calculate the RMSF values of a given BCCID and calculate the mean RMSF value of the entire system.
-The pIC50 values can be found in a dictionary located in
+The pIC50 values can be found in a dictionary located in the bccHelper.py located [here](https://ctlee.github.io/BioChemCoRe-2018/pdbs/).

+17. Once this function has been created, use it to calculate the mean RMSF value for all systems in the training set.

+18. Plot this new data on a scatter plot with log(IC50) on the x-axis and meanRMSF on the y-axis.
+You should have 6 data points.
+Does mean RMSF of a system correspond to drug efficacy?
+Is mean RMSF a good `metric` for describing drug efficacy?

+19. Think about what your data mean, and start coming up with a list of metrics you could use to correlate RMSF or RMSD to IC50 of a system.
+Do you want to look at one specific residue or a group of residues?
+Do you want to investigate the dynamics of the ligand?
+Talk this over with your group, and maybe play around with mdtraj and cpptraj's atom selection tools to look at different parts of the system.